Health and Human Development, Grades 9, 10, and 11

 Grades Nine, Ten, and Eleven

 This trimester-course is a seminar in health and human development that introduces a theoretical framework for health decisions.
 Specific health issues are addressed through debates, role-playing, videos, field trips, and discussion.
 Topics covered include decisions, appreciating differences, infectious diseases, sexuality, and nutrition.
 Students research health topics, stressing issues of particular significance to this age group, and present a report to their peers.
 Community speakers are invited to the class who have expertise in different fields of community health.
-The speakers also emphase good decision-making and empower the students to become positie contributors to society.
-All students are certified in "hands only student CPR" through a school partnership with the Red Cross.
+The speakers also emphasize good decision-making and empower the students to become positive contributors to society.
+All students are certified in "hands only student CPR" through a school partnership with the Red Cross